farellukas/vcard-qrcode-gen/README.md

 7. Open the web application in the browser at http://localhost:8000
 8. Fill in the desired fields (any required fields are labelled with *)
 9. Once finished, the QR code will be generated in next webpage (right click > save image, to save the image in your local computer)

+Additionally, the web application is hosted at https://farellukas.pythonanywhere.com